- How the CPS may find out about a private prosecution

 Where a private prosecution is commenced by a police officer who is the victim, the principles set out in this guidance will apply.

-If a police officer, not being the victim, commences a private prosecution in order to challenge a police or a CPS decision, the CPS will normally take over the prosecution since this kind of action is likely to damage the interests of justice.
-The case will be discontinued if on review it does not meet the Full Code Test.
+If a police officer, not being the victim, commences a private prosecution in order to challenge a police or a CPS decision, the CPS will normally take over the prosecution as it likely to be in the interests of justice to do so.
+Following review, the prosecution would be discontinued or stopped if the Full Code Test was not satisfied.

-You must ensure that any decision is taken in the full knowledge of all that has passed between the police and the defendant at the time when the police were originally investigating the alleged offence.
-You will want to know, for example, whether the police indicated to the defendant that there would be no prosecution.
+The CPS must ensure that any decision is taken in the full knowledge of all that has passed between the police and the defendant at the time when the police were originally investigating the alleged offence.
+The prosecutor will want to know, for example, whether the police indicated to the defendant that there would be no prosecution.

 Re-institution of Proceedings

-CPS policy about when to re-institute proceedings is summarised at paragraphs 12.1-12.3 of the Code for Crown Prosecutors and is based on an undertaking given to the House of Commons on 29 March 1993 by the Attorney General.
+The CPS policy about when to re-institute proceedings is summarised at paragraphs 10.1 and 10.2 of the Code for Crown Prosecutors and is based on an undertaking given to the House of Commons on 29 March 1993 by the Attorney General.
+See the legal guidance chapter on Reconsidering a Prosecution Decision for further information.
 The undertaking does not apply to private prosecutors, who are therefore generally free to start a private prosecution after a decision by the police or CPS not to prosecute or to stop a prosecution.

-- where a decision has been taken by the CPS to discontinue or not proceed with a prosecution and a subsequent review of the case papers (with or without fresh evidence) leads to the conclusion that the evidence does afford a realistic prospect of conviction;
+- where a decision has been taken by the CPS to discontinue or not proceed with a prosecution on evidential grounds, where a subsequent review of the case papers (where there is no fresh evidence) leads to the conclusion that original decision was wrong and the evidence does afford a realistic prospect of conviction;

 - where the defendant was conditionally cautioned or cautioned for the offence and the conditional caution or caution was given on the basis of false information about the offence, or the defendant, which was provided or procured by the defendant.